1chavez1/portfolio/README.md

 - I selected TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T model.
 The TinyLlama project aims to pretrain a 1.1B Llama model on 3 trillion tokens.
 This model is perefect when you don't have enough resources to train llama model then for that reason I used this model.

+**Trained in PyTorch, with transformers, trl, peft and accelerate libraries**

 **Apply Optimize Techniques**
 - Such as Bytes and bits to reduce the size model and gain performance to train model.
 LoRA this makes training much faster, memory-efficient, and produces smaller model weights (a few hundred MBs), which are easier to store and share.
 PEFT approaches only fine-tune a small number of model parameters while freezing most parameters of the pretrained LLMs, thereby greatly decreasing the computational and storage costs.
 SFTTrainer, is a tool for creating and training supervised fine-tuning (SFT) models, a crucial step in Reinforcement Learning with Human Feedback (RLHF).
 It simplifies the process of adapting pre-trained language models (LLMs) to specific tasks using labeled data.
 I use DPO in this case, Direct Preference Optimization (DPO) is a method for aligning Large Language Models (LLMs) with human preferences, offering a streamlined alternative to Reinforcement Learning from Human Feedback (RLHF) by directly optimizing the model's parameters based on preference data, without requiring a separate reward model.